rss-holmes/rss-holmes/README.md

 	- Linear regression on Health data
 	- Twitter Sentimental Analysis using NLP and clustering
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Formula 1 :racing_car:, Memes, anything that interests you.
+- 💬 Talk to me about Anime :racing_car:, Memes, anything that interests you.
 - 🌱 I’m currently pursuing **Machine learning**.